Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

 > **_NOTE:_**    Enviroment-specific settings are commonly used in order to run with different settings in your production, development or testing
 > environments.
 Where possible, a best practise is to always leave the default `appSettings.json` and `databaseSettings.json` files as-is, and make all of your changes
 > in enviroment-specific json files.
-> The `{enviroment}` used in configuration filenames can be configured in a variety of ways.
+> The `{enviroment}` for a production site is normally `Production`.
+The enviroment name can be configured in a variety of ways, but is commonly configured using the `ASPNETCORE_ENVIRONMENT` environment variable.
 > Refer to [Use multiple environments in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments) for more information.

 You can organize your application settings any way you want to, the sections below refer to the default conventions used by Nucleus.